khanghoang/vision/README.md

 <img src="./logo.png">
 </p>

-####Hi there, I'm The Vision, the Chrome extension that helps you to mock the XHR request on the fly.
+Hi there, I'm The Vision, the Chrome extension that helps you to mock the XHR request on the flight.

 ## How do I work?
 ![Demo](./demo.gif)